percona/pmm-doc/source/manage/conf-postgres.rst

 PostgreSQL
 ##########

-There are two options for monitoring PostgreSQL database queries:
+To monitor PostgreSQL queries, you must install a database extension.
+There are two choices:

 - ``pg_stat_monitor``, a new extension created by Percona, based on ``pg_stat_statements`` and compatible with it.